PayString/paystring-documentation/docs/getting-started.md

 - Other features and extensions that PayID has to offer
 - How to contribute to PayID
 - [PayID RFCs](https://github.com/payid-org/rfcs), which discuss potential changes to the PayID Protocol
-- The [PayID Whitepaper](https://github.com/payid-org/payid/blob/master/docs/payid_whitepaper.pdf), which gives much more background context around the problems that PayID solves
+- The [PayID Whitepaper](https://payid.org/whitepaper.pdf), which gives much more background conftext around the problems that PayID solves

 ## Working With PayID